Chat with us, powered by LiveChat

 Long-Term Consequences of Untreated Kidney Damage from Alcohol Consumption

-If untreated, alcoholic kidney disease can cause lasting kidney damage and may require dialysis or a kidney transplant.
-Dialysis is a procedure that filters blood when the kidneys can’t.
+If left untreated, alcoholic kidney disease can lead to permanent kidney damage and may eventually require dialysis or a kidney transplant.
+Dialysis is a medical procedure that filters the blood when the kidneys are no longer able to do so.
+While it can sustain life for those with kidney failure, dialysis carries risks such as infections, low blood pressure, and anemia.

 FAQs